 Bullying is a very serious issue that can cause anxiety and distress.
-All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through the school Behaviour Management Policy, and Online Safety Policy.
+All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through the school Behaviour Management Policy, Online Safety Policy, and in accordance with Keeping Children Safe in Education 2023.
+Advice for Head teacher and School Staff (September 2022).